emannav/L-Systems/diary.md

 # Lindenmayer Systems Project Diary

+### Entry 14 - Feb 28th<sup>th</sup>
+I've not had a very productive month in the context of this project.
+I'm going to begin shifting to JavaFX from now.
+I plan to work on some base stochastic implementation before that, so I at least have something to show with the Processing sketches still.
+The issue with continuing with Processing now is that G4P and its corresponding GUI Builder were created with the Processing IDE and its specific language (similar to Java but ultimately different) in mind.
+The resources available for it are extremely limited, and all discussion and community forums have the latest posts from 2014 or one or two from 2022.
+I started with Processing because the sketch mechanism with its pen functionalities are perfect for adapting turtle objects that achieve the desired graphics.
+I've been researching JavaFX, but didn't have the chance to add that progress to the diary.
+I hope to begin soon with implementation as soon as further stochastic implementation has proved successful.

 ### Entry 13 - Feb 4<sup>th</sup>
 I couldn't carry out research over the winter break, but have been going through resources for G4P (GUI for Processing) to see if it will allow me to implement the functionalities I am aiming for.
 The resources are, however, quite limited